pandas-dev/pandas/doc/source/development/debugging_extensions.rst

 Editor support
 --------------

 The meson build system generates a `compilation database <https://clang.llvm.org/docs/JSONCompilationDatabase.html>`_ automatically and places it in the build directory.
-Many language servers and IDEs can use this information to provide code-completion, go-to-defintion and error checking support as you type.
+Many language servers and IDEs can use this information to provide code-completion, go-to-definition and error checking support as you type.

 How each language server / IDE chooses to look for the compilation database may vary.
 When in doubt you may want to create a symlink at the root of the project that points to the compilation database in your build directory.
 Assuming you used *debug* as your directory name, you can run::